emctague/horre/README.md

 ## How to I run this thing?

-- Install GLFW on your system in such a way that `-lglfw` can be used to link.
-  Or just modify `CMakeLists.txt` to find it, I guess.
-  (And yes, I *know* that isn't how modern CMake is supposed to be used!
-I'm just being lazy!)

-- Install Assimp on your system so that it can be included and linked to.
+- Install GLFW, Assimp, and GLM on your system so that they can be found my CMake.

-- Install GLM somewhere such that programs can `#include <glm/...>`.

 - Make a build directory